 Pete Eastmure grew up on a horse farm, on the side of Blue Mountain, near Collingwood Ontario.
 Needing to find something else, Pete hitchhiked out to California and began his life as a songwriter on the road.
 After exploring musical genres like folk, pop and jazz, Pete has returned to the wellspring of his country roots.

 Pete has recorded with some of Canada’s finest musicians including John Switzer, Oliver Schroer, and cellist Rachel Mercer.
 The response to Pete’s last album, EASTMURE EP (2014), which he co-produced with Juno nominee Rob Teehan (Lemon Bucket Orkestra, Boxcar Boys, Heavyweights Brass Band) generated positive plays on CBC Radio and campus radio stations across Canada.

 Pete is back in the studio with his influences proudly on his sleeve, evoking Johnny Cash, Willie Nelson and Hank Williams and The Drifting Cowboys.
 Pete co-produced with James Paul of Rogue Music Lab and Burke Carroll, pedal steel virtuoso.
-Featuring Denis Keldie’s evocative accordion, Kyle Charron fiddle/mandolin, Eva Marie McCann background vocals, Keep yourLove Steady is an authentic hymn to the ebb and flow of everyday life.
+Featuring Denis Keldie’s evocative accordion, Kyle Charron fiddle/mandolin, Eva Marie McCann background vocals and Adam Warner drums.
+Keep yourLove Steady is an authentic hymn to the ebb and flow of everyday life.

 Pete has been touring constantly, road testing the songs for the new Album, Keep Your Love Steady before releasing it at The Burdock in Toronto, March 2019.
 He has received some very fine reviews so far and is getting extensive radio play across Canada and other parts of the world.